 Each year, Argento’s music is performed by opera companies, orchestras and universities worldwide.
-In October 2017, the Minnesota Orchestra will give three performances of his Valentino Dances, an orchestral suite that Argento extracted from his opera The Dream of Valentino.
-This performance is one of many given during the 2017-18 season by organizations celebrating the composer’s 90th birthday.
-In November, the New York City Opera is marking the occasion by performing two of his one-act operas at Carnegie Hall.
-In his home state of Pennsylvania, Philadelphia’s Song Fest is presenting a concert of his songs.
-In October, the Metropolitan Symphony Orchestra, which is led by the Minnesota Orchestra’s Assistant Principal Bass William Schrickel, presents a semi-staged production of his opera The Boor.
+In October 2017, the Minnesota Orchestra gave three performances of his Valentino Dances, an orchestral suite that Argento extracted from his opera The Dream of Valentino.
+This performance was one of many given during the 2017-18 season by organizations celebrating the composer’s 90th birthday.
+Other celebratory events included two of his one-act operas at Carnegie Hall performed by the New York City Opera, a complete concert of his songs at Philadelphia’s Song Fest, and the Minnesota-based Metropolitan Symphony Orchestra's semi-staged production of Argento's opera The Boor.

 Born in York, Pennsylvania, in 1927, Argento studied at the Peabody Conservatory in Baltimore and earned a Ph.D. from the Eastman School of Music.
 He received Fulbright and Guggenheim Fellowships that allowed him to study in Italy and begin his first full-length opera, Colonel Jonathan the Saint.
 In 1958 he joined the faculty at the University of Minnesota, where he taught until 1997 and now holds the rank of Regents Professor Emeritus.